 Learn more about volunteer opportunities.

 Designed to fill gaps in access to food, the mobile pantry is ideal for communities that do not have a permanent food pantry.
 Feed My People Food Bank drives a refrigerated truck with food to a specified location.
 A non-profit agency agrees to organize volunteers, publicize the event, and distribute the food within hours of the delivery.
 Currently, we run mobile deliveries annually in Buffalo, Chippewa, Clark, Price, Taylor, and Trempealeau counties.

 Each year in March Empty Bowls brings community members together for food and fellowship, while raising money for Feed My People and the many programs we serve.
-For the past fourteen years, students and local artists have donated thousands of hand-crafted bowls in support of the event.
+For the past fifteen years, students and local artists have donated thousands of hand-crafted bowls in support of the event.